From the Mahomet Public Library Board of Trustees

 Current Safety Procedures

 Face Masks.
-Staff and patrons must wear masks that cover their noses and mouths.
+All staff and visitors (regardless of vaccination status) must wear masks that cover their noses and mouths.
 If you are not able to wear a mask in the library, please call us and ask us to place your materials in a pickup locker or arrange for other accommodations.

 Effective April 7, 2021, Some Library Services Resume